sockopera/tumblr-dashboard-themes/README.md

-# tumblr-dashboard-themes
+# Tumblr Dashboard Themes
-themes for tumblr's dashboard to be used in stylish or similar extensions
+A folder of themes for Tumblr's dashboard.
+Can be used in Stylish or any similar extension that allows you to style Tumblr's dashboard.
+Feel free to add any themes you want and get a pull request done for Hacktoberfest!
+Feel free to also submit a pull request to the theme I have already added (lifeisstrange.css), as my code is probably a huge mess from lazily patching it every time Tumblr updates their godforsaken website and breaks something.